Bound by Corruption by BelovedStranger

 She hadn’t expected an answer.

-Thus, making you unqualified to marry.
+Thus, making you unqualified to have sex, Sesshomaru stated sarcastically.

-Sesshomaru spoke over her.
 Surely, you have been curious.
-Not only of the act itself, but as to why you are to be denied.
-Denied pleasure.
-Denied a family.
-A mate.
+Not only of the act itself, but as to why you are to be denied pleasure, or even a family of your own.

 His words conjured a thought.
 A person.
 Hojo.
 An infatuation.